digitallyinduced/ihp/Guide/your-first-project.markdown

 | Example     | `"5a8d1be2-33e3-4d3f-9812-b16576fe6a38" :: Id Post` |

-**For the curious:** To dig deeper into the generated code, open the Schema Designer, right-click a table and click `Show Haskell Code` or look into `build/Generated/Types.hs`.
+**For the curious:** To dig deeper into the generated code, open the Schema Designer, right-click a table and click `Show Generated Haskell Code` or look into `build/Generated/Types.hs`.

 ## 4. Apps, Controllers, Views